Basmalaobaied/parallel-programming-peoject/README.md

 The Spring Batch ETL project is a robust solution for efficiently processing and transforming large-scale data within a Spring Boot environment.
 It leverages Spring Batch to perform Extract, Transform, and Load (ETL) operations on data from a MySQL database.

-🚀 This project has been enhanced with Parallel Processing using Partitioning, allowing data to be processed simultaneously across multiple threads, significantly improving performance.
+This project has been enhanced with Parallel Processing using Partitioning, allowing data to be processed simultaneously across multiple threads, significantly improving performance.

 ⸻

 Key Features

-✅ Parallel Processing using Partitioning for improved performance ✅ Extract data from MySQL using JdbcPagingItemReader
+- Parallel Processing using Partitioning for improved performance
-✅ Transform data with a custom ItemProcessor
+- Extract data from MySQL using JdbcPagingItemReader -Transform data with a custom ItemProcessor
-✅ Load transformed data into a new table using JdbcBatchItemWriter ✅ Manage multiple tasks efficiently with Spring Batch & Spring Boot ✅ Send notifications when the batch job completes using JobCompletionNotificationListener
+  - Load transformed data into a new table using JdbcBatchItemWriter
+- Manage multiple tasks efficiently with Spring Batch & Spring Boot -Send notifications when the batch job completes using JobCompletionNotificationListener

 ⸻